-Optical control of electron and hole populations yields a convenient control knob for manipulating the interlayer separation distance of Van der Waals crystals.
-In future calculations we will investigate the possibility of inducing interlayer dispersion forces by doping heterostructures with electrostatic gates.
+Optical control of electron and hole populations yields a convenient control knob for manipulating the interlayer separation distance of van der Waals crystals.
+In future calculations one may investigate the possibility of inducing interlayer dispersion forces by doping heterostructures with electrostatic gates.
 While these systems include interlayer electrostatic forces which compete with dispersion forces, the latter are not reliant on equal populations of electrons and holes and can hopefully still be observed.
-Through electrostatic gating the role of the excitonic spectrum in the formation of strains could be differentiated from the optically-induced strains presented in this publication.
-In order to complement this investigation of the role of excitons, it would furthermore be interesting to investigate the qualitative changes in interlayer dispersion forces which are present in multilayer systems with more exotic ground state wavefunctions, such as are present in bilayer exciton condensates.
+Through electrostatic gating the role of the excitonic spectrum in the formation of strains could be differentiated from the induced strains presented in our work.
+In order to complement this investigation of the role of excitons, it would furthermore be interesting to study the qualitative changes in interlayer dispersion forces which are present in multilayer systems with more exotic ground state wave functions, such as are present in bilayer exciton condensates.